UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     If the app were pure React/Redux, the entire view itself would be a single React component, which contains only other React components.
 Because of the current use of libraries such as [svg-pan-zoom](https://github.com/ariutta/svg-pan-zoom) that are not React, the top-level view is implemented manually in Dart (using the `dart:html` package), but some nodes in the view tree are React components, and those subtrees implement the pure React/Redux ideas.

 3. **Reducers (a.k.a. update):**
-    Reducers are how the state updates in response user interaction (or more general interaction with the "environment", e.g., files loading or HTTP requests arriving).
+    Reducers are how the state updates in response user interactio, or more generally, "the environment", e.g., files loading or HTTP requests arriving.
 Most typically, this is initiated by some user interaction with the view.
 For example, the user may click a strand to drag it, or they may right-click on a helix to change its roll.
-A state change could also be initiated by something like an asynchronous network event or a file loading.

-    The key idea is that the code that detects the user interaction (or more generally, interaction from some source outside the app) does not simply reach into the state and change it.
+    The key idea is that the code that detects the user interaction, or other asynchronous event, does not simply reach into the state and change it.
 (Indeed, this is not possible, since the state is immutable.)
 Instead, this is where Redux comes in.

     Redux uses the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern) to make changes to the state.
-Rather than modifying the state, an *Action* object is created describing the change that is supposed to happen.
-This object is given to Redux (by calling a function called `dispatch`), which in turn calls the *reducer*, which is a function that takes as input the old state and the action, and returns the new state.
-Redux then substitutes this new state for the old, and goes about conferring with React about which parts of the view now need to be updated.
+The event handling code, rather than modifying the state, creates an *Action* object describing the change that is supposed to happen.
+This object is given to Redux (by calling a function called `dispatch`), which in turn calls the *reducer* implementing the update logic.
+The reducer is a function that takes as input the old state and the action, and returns the new state.
+Redux then substitutes this new state object for the old one, and then the Redux (through the React/Redux bindings, primarily through a function called [connect](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#connect)) goes about conferring with React about which parts of the view now need to be updated.

     Actions, like the objects of the state, are themselves immutable instances of built_value.

-    Many bugs in interactive visual applications result from making changes to the state and trying to update the parts of the view that depend on it, but forgetting some parts.
+    Many bugs in interactive visual applications result from making changes to the state and attempting to update the parts of the view that depend on it, but accidentally leaving out some parts of the view that need to be updated.
 One way to avoid this would be, on every single state change, to redraw the entire view from scratch, as though the application were just starting up for the first time.
 This would result in fewer bugs, but it is highly inefficient.

-    React and Redux give a way to write the code as though this were happening.
+    React and Redux give a way to write the code *as though* the entire view is being redrawn from scratch.
 But under the hood they do many optimizations to ensure that only the parts of the view that need to be re-rendered are actually re-rendered.
 The reason the state is required to be immutable is that this allows Redux and React a simple way to do some fast comparisons.
-Suppose one of those objects after a global state change is literally the same object, i.e., `identical(old_object, new_object)` holds, also known as *referential equality*.
-Then because of immutability, the object necessarily represents the same data as before.
-Thus, no part of the view need to be re-rendered that depends only on objects that have not changed.
-Due to immutability, the comparison to check which objects have changed is quite fast.
+Suppose one of those state objects after a global state change is literally the same object, i.e., `identical(old_object, new_object)` holds, also known as *referential equality*.
+Then because of immutability, the object necessarily represents the same data as before (i.e., they are *semantically equal*).
+Thus, no part of the view needs to be re-rendered that depends only on state objects that have not changed.
+Due to immutability, the comparison to check which objects have changed is quite fast. (**Note:** As mentioned above, right now it's actually having problems because built_value is [fairly liberal](https://github.com/google/built_value.dart/issues/774) with allocating new objects that are semantically equal to the old, and OverReact [uses only referential equality](https://github.com/Workiva/over_react/issues/434#issuecomment-660399030) (i.e. `identical(old_object, new_object)`), not semantic equality (i.e., `old_object == new_object`).)

     Now, the top-level state object always changes, so the top-level view code always potentially re-renders.
 But the point is that it will recursively check each of its subcomponents and only re-render those that depend on state information that actually changed.
 So most of the view remains as it was.